jordissm/PDG2021Plus/README.md

 `hadron_lists/PDG21Plus/PDG21Plus_ThFIST.dat`

+`hadron_lists/PDG21Plus/SMASH_particles.txt`
-`hadron_lists/PDG21Plus/SMASH_particles.txt` lists most of the particles of the full PDG21+ list in the format that SMASH takes as input.
+Lists most of the particles of the full PDG21+ list in the format that SMASH takes as input.
 Notice that some hadrons have been omitted due to their lack of information.

+`hadron_lists/PDG21Plus/SMASH_decaymodes.txt`
-`hadron_lists/PDG21Plus/SMASH_decaymodes.txt` includes a list all the decaying particles in the PDG21+ list and their branching ratios.
+Includes a list all the decaying particles in the PDG21+ list and their branching ratios.
 All 3- and 4-daughter decays are modeled via some intermediate state, with the exeption of $\eta$, which has been explicitly treated as a 3-body decay.
 All the decay channels